-N 10000000 Expenditure NY 44006#00061 11 1 YY 1 CT Disposition date and No. 1098657384 issued by the HsinChu No. 1108650236 issued by the HsinChu reference number County Government on August 14, 2020.
-County Government on January 14, 2021.
-The articles of laws Paragraph 2, Article 24, Air Pollution Control Article 6 of the Measures for the or regulations Act ( shall submit verification documents Establishment and Management of breached that demonstrate compliance with the Professional Technical Management Personnel regulations of the Act to the special for Toxicity and Concerned Chemical municipality, county or city competent Substances (Professional technical authority or other government agency management personnel shall be in the commissioned by the central competent manufacturing, using, and storing operation authority in order to apply for the issuance of places during the working hours set by the operating permits, and shall perform Labor Standards Law, and perform their duties operations pursuant to the permit contents). full-time) Description of the The pollutant reduction efficiency was lower Toxic professional technical management violation than the permit contents. personnel can't concurrently hold other specialist positions.
-Disposition Fined NTD\$100,000 and attended Fined NTD\$60,000 and attended environmental protection lecture for two hours. environmental protection lecture for two hours.
-Countermeasures Increase the quality inspection of activated Changing toxic professional technical carbon. management personnel.
+201 Zii yii oiiii ii ii ooccioii Zii peliaitai e Disposition date and reference number No. 1108650236 issued by the HsinChu County Government on January 14, 2021.
+The articles of laws or regulations breached Article 6 of the Measures for the Establishment and Management of Professional Technical Management Personnel for Toxicity and Concerned Chemical Substances (Professional technical management personnel shall be in the manufacturing, using, and storing operation places during the working hours set by the Labor Standards Law, and perform their duties full-time) Description of the violation Toxic professional technical management personnel can't concurrently hold other specialist positions.
+Disposition Fined NTD\$60,000 and attended environmental protection lecture for two hours.
+Countermeasures Changing toxic professional technical management personnel.